Perfluorooctanoic acid: Robert Bilott investigation

-In the fall of 2000, lawyer Robert Bilott, a partner at Taft Stettinius & Hollister, won a court order forcing DuPont to share all documentation related to PFOA.
+In the Autumn of 2000, lawyer Robert Bilott, a partner at Taft Stettinius & Hollister, won a court order forcing DuPont to share all documentation related to PFOA.
 This included 110,000 files, consisting of confidential studies and reports conducted by DuPont scientists over decades.
 By 1993, DuPont understood that "PFOA caused cancerous testicular, pancreatic and liver tumors in lab animals" and the company began to investigate alternatives.
 However, because products manufactured with PFOA were such an integral part of DuPont's earnings, $1 billion in annual profit, they chose to continue using PFOA.
 Bilott learned that both "3M and DuPont had been conducting secret medical studies on PFOA for more than four decades", and by 1961 DuPont was aware of hepatomegaly in mice fed with PFOA.
-Later research eventually found that PFOA had an outsized effect based on gender on several negative health outcomes in mice that had been exposed to the chemical.
-The PFOA exposure in these mice led to a modification of genetic expression.
-This led to the development of fatty tissue which caused the exposed mice to develop varying rates of hypercholesterolemia (high cholesterol).
-The impact of PFOA on this health outcome varied greatly between mice of different genotypes across relevant parts of the genome.
-Also, notably, female mice across all genotypes saw significantly higher rates and more severe cases of hypercholesterolemia.

 Bilott exposed how DuPont had been knowingly polluting water with PFOAs in Parkersburg, West Virginia, since the 1980s.
 In the 1980s and 1990s, researchers investigated the toxicity of PFOA.
+Regarding a secret agreement between 3M and the government of Jersey (UK) to not perform group testing of residents and to help 3M avoid a class action, Billott told The Guardian: "I've not seen something like this where there's an agreement to try to help the company against claims by others, Particularly if it's something affecting public health and safety or research."

-For his work in the exposure of the contamination, lawyer Robert Bilott has received several awards including The Right Livelihood Award in 2017.
-This battle with DuPont is featured in the documentary The Devil We Know, which premiered at the Sundance Film Festival in 2018, and Dark Waters, directed by Todd Haynes.
+For his work in the exposure of the contamination, Bilott received several awards including The Right Livelihood Award in 2017.
+In film, this battle with DuPont has been depicted in the documentary The Devil We Know and the legal thriller Dark Waters.

 Synthesis

 PFOA has two main synthesis routes, electrochemical fluorination (ECF) and telomerization.
 The ECF route sees octanoyl chloride (the acid chloride of octanoic acid) reacted with hydrofluoric acid.
 Multiple products are formed by ECF with the target acid fluoride F(CF2)7COF being produced as only 10–15% of the yield, while the main products are perfluorinated cyclic ether isomers, including FC-75.
-This acid fluoride is hydrolyzed to yield PFOA as a mixture of straight-chain (78%), terminally branched (13%), and internally branched (9%) molecules, because ECF induces rearrangements the carbon tail of the acid chloride.
+This acid fluoride is hydrolyzed to yield PFOA as a mixture of straight-chain (78%), terminally branched (13%), and internally branched (9%) molecules, because ECF induces rearrangements in the carbon tail of the acid chloride.
 ECF also results in production wastes.
 3M synthesized ECF PFOA at their Cottage Grove, Minnesota facility from 1947 to 2002 and was the world's largest producer.
 ECF production continues on a smaller scale in Europe and Asia.

 PFOA is also synthesized by the telomerization represented below, where the telogen is the organoiodine compound and the taxogen is the tetrafluoroethylene.
 Each step is an addition reaction where the carbon-iodine bond of the telogen is added across the carbon-carbon double bond of the unsaturated taxogen, resulting in the formation of a new telogen.